endpointmanager/networkusage-powershell/README.md

 ```ps
 Get-AttributedNetworkUsage -ConnectionProfile (Get-InternetConnectionProfile) -StartTime (Get-Date).AddDays(-7)
 ```
-> You can verify the results in the Windows-Settings UI (Network & Internet -> Data usage -> Click on "View usage per app")
+> You can verify the results in the Windows-Settings UI (Network & Internet -> Data usage -> "View usage per app")

 ### Get-ConnectionCost
 Gets the cost information for the connection.